 - Health and Aging

 SocialWork@Simmons offers both a traditional and advanced standing program for qualified graduates with a Bachelor of Social Work.
 The traditional program requires the completion of 65 credit hours, while the advanced standing program requires the completion of 37 credit hours.
-The traditional program is available on a full-time and extended (part-time) basis.
-The advanced standing and accelerated programs can be completed in 15 months, the full-time program can be completed in about one year.
-The extended program can be completed in approximately two years.
+The traditional program is available on an accelerated, full-time and extended (part-time) basis.
+The advanced standing and accelerated programs can be completed in 15 months, the full-time program can be completed in 24 months, and the extended program can be completed in 32 months.

 As with our on-campus program, field experience is the cornerstone of SocialWork@Simmons.
 Students are required to complete a minimum of 1,040 hours of field placement in approved agency settings, located in or near students’ home communities.

 To learn more about the SocialWork@Simmons curriculum and program requirements, contact an Admissions Counselor at 1-855-523-SSSW (7779).